ibm-cloud-docs/speech-to-text/acoustic-create.md

 ```
 {: codeblock}

-The new custom model is owned by the service instance whose credentials are used to create it.
+The new custom model is owned by the instance of the service whose credentials are used to create it.
 For more information, see [Ownership of custom models](/docs/services/speech-to-text?topic=speech-to-text-customization#customOwner).

 ## Add audio to the custom acoustic model
 {: #addAudio}